yanatan16/yanatan16.github.io/_posts/2020-06-01-race-report-niwots-challenge-2020.markdown

 Suffer is a very difficult 12 miles with 8000 feet of vertical and the worst terrain on the whole course.
 It's a slog.
 The fastest time I've ever heard anyone do it in is 6.5 hours.
 My goal was under 8 hours.

 I knew I had to run all night (at least) so I didn't want to blow up early.
 After rushing up the first tiny 50 foot hill, I realized I was going too fast and immediately pulled up to wait for Joe.
 Marvin and Wes Sandoval, the elite runners and mountain bikers from Leadville shot past me at a good pace.
 John Clarke followed them.
 When Joe caught me, I started again, this time at a mellower but determined pace.
 We caught John halfway up fighting with some scrub oak.

+It was already getting hot at 7am.
+It stayed hot all day.

 I ended up in front of a line of 10ish people: John, Joe, a bunch of virgins and the race director Sherpa.
 I started picking the best line up the mountain.
 I had been up here only twice prior but the line was ingrained in my brain.
 Our ascent took only 55 minutes, which Sherpa remarked was the fastest he'd ever climbed it.